Program

 19:30 – 20:00

-For infos & if you have some questions,
+For information & if you have questions:

-PhD Forum
+Research Forum

 Security Week CTF by LosFuzzys